unrealwork/axibase-collector/collections.md

 ### Usage

-Use `${ITEM}` placeholder to access the value of the current item in the list while iterating.
+Use the `${ITEM}` placeholder to access the value of the current item in the list while iterating.

 The items retain the original order as specified in the editor or returned by an external source.

-For example, include `${ITEM}` placeholder into Path field in JSON job to query a different URL for each element in the list.
+For example, include the `${ITEM}` placeholder into the Path field in JSON job to query a different URL for each element in the list.

 ![Item List Example](item-list.png)